seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 And in my heart the strong and swelling evil
 Of my conception.
 The state, whereon I studied
 Is like a good thing, being often read,
-Grown fear’d and tedious; yea, my gravity,
+Grown fear'd and tedious; yea, my gravity,
-Wherein–let no man hear me–I take pride,
+Wherein--let no man hear me--I take pride,
 Could I with boot change for an idle plume,
 Which the air beats for vain.
 O place, O form,
 How often dost thou with thy case, thy habit,
 Wrench awe from fools and tie the wiser souls
 To thy false seeming!
 Blood, thou art blood:
-Let’s write good angel on the devil’s horn:
+Let's write good angel on the devil's horn:
-’Tis not the devil’s crest.
+'Tis not the devil's crest.

 *Enter a Servant*

-How now! who’s there?
+How now! who's there?

 **Servant**
 One Isabel, a sister, desires access to you.